milvus-io/milvus/internal/datacoord/README.md

 ## Dependency

-- KV store: a kv store has all the meta info datacoord needs to operate.
-(ETCD)
+- KV store: a kv store has all the meta info datacoord needs to operate. (etcd)
 - Message stream: a message stream to communicate statistics information with data nodes.
 (Pulsar)
 - Root Coordinator: timestamp, id and meta source.
 - Data Node(s): could be an instance or a cluster, actual worker group handles data modification operations.